IRCAD/sight/libs/core/core/README.md

 - **reflection**: core classes to provide type reflection in our data.
 - **runtime**: defines extensions mechanism, discovers and loads modules.
 - **thread**: defines worker threads, timers, and tasks.
-- **tools**: defines utility classes to manipulate types, unique identifiers
+- **tools**: defines utility classes to manipulate types, unique identifiers.

 ## How to use it